NotnHeavy/SourceMod-Type-Collection/README.md

 # SourceMod Type Collection

-This is basically just a dump of random methodmaps that I decided to make over time.
-Yes, that includes CUtlVector, all of your sins in one methodmap.
+This is basically just a dump of random methodmaps that I decided to make over time. ~~Yes, that includes CUtlVector, all of your sins in one methodmap~~ Yes, that includes all sorts of atrocities such as my own small vtable API.
 Have fun!

+Note that this is only tested with TF2.
+For other games, you'll have to tweak the gamedata for the non-TF2 includes to your likings.

 ## How to use & dependencies
 You can just drag over your desired header files from here (located in ./scripting/include/) and add them to your own project.